Earfquake: Chart performance

 The song peaked at number 13 on the US Billboard Hot 100 chart and performed well in various other countries and was also certified Platinum by the RIAA, indicating over a million units sold in the United States.
 "Earfquake" passed 1 billion plays on Spotify in August 2024.

-Composition and lyrical interpretation
+Composition

-The song contains background vocals by Charlie and Jessy Wilson.
+The song contains background vocals by Charlie Wilson and Jessy Wilson.
 A remix featuring Channel Tres was released as well.

 Music video

 A music video for "Earfquake" was released alongside the album's release on May 17, 2019.
 The music video was directed by Tyler.

 Tyler, the Creator performing "Earfquake" under his "Igor" character in the music video.

 Synopsis

 The video opens with a talk show host, named Pearl Edwards, played by Tracee Ellis Ross.
 She introduces Tyler, dressed as his alter ego Igor in a blue suit and a Warholian wig, and shares a rather stilted and awkward conversation with him (she asks for his name, which is censored with a bleep, and when she inquires about what he does, he simply says "yes").
 Tyler then takes the stage, dancing and singing.
 He then plays his piano, but when Playboi Carti's verse starts, the set is already on fire, caused by his cigarette.
 He suffers various burns and then passes out.
 Tyler then returns as a firefighter to put out the fire.
 As he sings into the camera, it shakes and collapses as the video abruptly cuts off.